-Net operating loss carryforwards available amounts to \notin 55,338 thousand as of December 31, 2017, of which of \notin 33,329 thousand at EDAP TMS SA, \notin 18,686 thousand at Edap Technomed Inc., \notin 2,210 thousand at Edap Technomed Co Ltd Japan, \notin 1,113 thousand at EDAP Technomed Italia S.R.L.
-These net operating losses generate deferred tax assets of \notin 13,218 thousand as at December 31, 2017.
+Net operating loss carry-forwards available amounts to \in 55,338 thousand as of December 31, 2017, of which of \in 33,329 thousand at EDAP TMS SA, \in 18,686 thousand at Edap Technomed Inc., \in 2,210 thousand at Edap Technomed Co Ltd Japan, \in 1,113 thousand at EDAP Technomed Italia S.R.L.
+These net operating losses generate deferred tax assets of \in 13,218 thousand as at December 31, 2017.
 Realization of these assets is contingent on future taxable earnings in the applicable tax jurisdictions.
-As of December 31, 2017, \notin 34,442 thousand out of these \notin 55,338 thousand net operating loss carry-forwards have no expiration date.
+As of December 31, 2017, \in 34,442 thousand out of these \in 55,338 thousand net operating loss carry-forwards have no expiration date.
 The remaining tax loss carry-forwards expire from years 2019 through 2037.
 In accordance with ASC 740, a valuation allowance is established if, based on the weight of available evidence, it is more-likely-than-not that some portion or all of the deferred tax asset will not be realized.